 India has become an increasingly attractive destination for doing business.
 Foreign direct investment has been on the rise with a growing number of international businesses looking at establishing operations here.
 However, the risks associated with venturing into a new territory with a complex accounting, tax and regulatory environment are many.
 A multitude of languages and vast cultural differences within the country itself add to the difficulties and costs of doing business in India.

-Whether you are an Indian business looking to expand your existing operations in the country or a foreign company planning to set up in India, we provide a one-stop solution and handhold investors through the intricacies of the process.
+Whether you are looking to expand your existing operations in the country or planning to set up in India, we provide a one-stop solution and handhold investors through the intricacies of the process.
 Besides our competence in accounting and tax, our strength lies in the ability to be your business and commercial adviser and managing your entire entry plan for India as a comprehensive project.
 We work with you right from the conceptualisation phase to being your implementation partner in greenfield business set-ups, acquisitions and joint ventures.

 We can assist you with all that needs to be done while entering India right from liaising with a market research firm, pre-investment advisory on available opportunities, validating your business plan, selecting the correct form of entity, providing regulatory and tax advisory, scouting for a location and acquiring land, hiring the right people to getting you in touch with the right vendors and monitoring them.
 Once your business is set up, we can even take care of your book-keeping, payroll, management reporting, company secretarial and compliance requirements.
 With years of experience in India, we can add value to your expansion plan by looking after these functions while you focus on your business.